-Patient name: D.O.B: Phone: Following the directive of the Dental are suspending our regular services demergency care. • Have you been instructed to s elf-isolate or self-quarantine?
-During self-isolation or self-qu symptoms? arantine, have you developed any cold or flu like Have you recently completed a 14 days self-isolation or self-quai rantine period?
-Have you seen a medical praction titioner recently for any issues rela ted to cold or flu?
-Have you travelled outside of the country in the last 14 days?
-Have you travelled outside of PEI in the last 14 days?
-Are you living with someone v who has travelled outside of PEI in t the last 14 days?
-Have you had contact or social the country in the last 14 days Il interactions with someone who h as travelled outside of Have you been in contact with symptoms similar to a cold or n a person known to have COVID-19 flu?
-9 or who is experiencinខ្ , , ptoms of: sore throat? $\Box$ ; coughess of breath? $\Box$ ; headaches? $\Box$ · Notes: Dentist signature: Patient signature: Date:
+Patient name: D.O.B: Phone: Following the directive of the Dental are suspending our regular services our regular services of the Dental are suspending our regular services o • Have you been instructed to self-isolate or self-quarantine?
+During self-isolation or self-q symptoms? uarantine, have you developed any cold or flu like Have you recently completed l a 14 days self-isolation or self-quar rantine period?
+Have you seen a medical practical practic ctitioner recently for any issues rela ted to cold or flu?
+Have you travelled outside of f the country in the last 14 days?
+Have you travelled outside of FPEI in the last 14 days?
+Are you living with someone who has travelled outside of PEI in t the last 14 days?
+Have you had contact or soci the country in the last 14 day al interactions with someone who h as travelled outside of Have you been in contact wit symptoms similar to a cold or th a person known to have COVID-19 r flu?
+9 or who is experiencinខ្ , nptoms of: sore throat? $\Box$ ; coughess of breath? $\Box$ ; headaches? $\Box$ · Notes: Dentist signature: Patient signature: Date: